BerkayKozan/Hospital-registration/README.md

 ./gradlew :client:bootRun
 ```

-Visit http://localhost:8082/ to see the result.
+Visit http://localhost:8082/<endpoint> to see a result.

 ### Endpoints
 There are several endpoints you can use in this project.
 The endpoints used can be found at com/berkay/client/GrpcClientController.java.